I’ve spent five years with research books learning about The Great War, World War I, WWI.

 The Last of the Doughboys: The Forgotten Generation and Their Forgotten World War by Richard Rubin.

-Instead, he found more than 200 whom he interviewed over the course of a few years.
+Instead, he interviewed more than 200 people over a few years.
 His observations were fascinating.

 Baedeker’s 1914 Egypt.

-As I’ve written elsewhere, I used this old book I found on line to check local details as I wrote about Cairo.
-Fascinating to learn the cost of the tram and what times it left Opera Square, particularly for when my heroine needed a ride out to the camps!
+As I’ve written elsewhere, I used this old book I found online to check local details about Cairo.
+It was fascinating to learn the cost of the tram.
+I needed to know what times it left Opera Square when my heroine needed a ride out to the camps!

-I learned the name of European doctors, saw intricate maps of the Egyptian Museum, and learned where to go for lunch.
-Invaluable for a writer, probably not of great interest for a regular reader!
+I learned the names of European doctors and saw intricate maps of the Egyptian Museum.
+I learned the best spots to go for lunch.
+The guidebook was invaluable for a writer, but probably not of great interest for a regular reader!

 Fiction

-The infamous “they” say if you want to learn what happened you study political history.
+The infamous “they” say that if you want to learn what happened, you study political history.
 If you want to learn what life was like, you study historical fiction.

 One of my favorites was The Girl You Left Behind by Jojo Moyes.

-This was a parallel story–the investigation of a missing art work in contemporary Britain while at the same time following what happened to that art work in 1916 France.
+This was a parallel story — the investigation of a missing artwork in contemporary Britain.
+It also followed what happened to that artwork in 1916 France.

-I’d certainly known of the Monuments Men and artwork issues in WWII France, I hadn’t realized the same thing happened in the Great War.
-Well written and interesting, it gave me insight into what the peasants living in the middle of the battlefields were experiencing at the time.
+I’d certainly known of the Monuments Men and artwork issues in WWII France.
+I hadn’t realized the same thing happened in the Great War.
+Well-written and interesting, it gave me insight into what peasants living amid the battlefields experienced.

 I read it one rainy Sunday afternoon and was totally content!